Minnesota’s Climate is Changing

 - Flood damage is costly and typically not covered by insurance.

 - Flooding brings pollutants into our lakes, streams and the rivers we rely on for our water supply.

 Between torrential rains, we are experiencing longer periods without water.
 And parts of our state are expected to experience lengthy periods of drought.

 In 2014, Harold Brooks of the National Severe Weather Lab, reported on the changing nature of storms at a Climate Adaptation Conference in Minneapolis.
 He said storm activity has shown great variability and it’s too soon to say if we will have more storms, but what they do know is that storm intensity goes up with the temperature.
 Why that matters:

-- Brooks predicted we will see tornado season starting earlier and we could experience night-time tornadoes.
+- Brooks predicted in 2014 that we would see tornado season starting earlier and we could experience night-time tornadoes by the end of the century.
 Already in 2017, a tornado touched down in Zimmerman, MN on March 7.
 That’s months before our regular tornado season begins.

 - We are likely to see bigger storms with greater intensity causing more damage to homes and infrastructure.